Welcome to my practice.

 Counselling Relationship: It is helpful to remember that our relationship is professional and not social.
 Our professional relationship is of utmost importance as we work together towards achieving your goals and bringing resolution and healing to your life.

 VISITS AND FEES POLICY

 Cancellations must be made with at least 24 hours notice, or charges for the missed session will be made, in full.
-Regular appointments are necessary for psychotherapy to work.
-The commitment you make to yourself and your mental health will be reflected in your determination to come to sessions even when it is difficult.

 IN CASE OF EMERGENCY